AndreiEnache/rn-mobile-flashcards/README.md

 # Flashcards

-A web application inspired by flashcards
+An ios/android application written in React-Native, inspired by flashcards

 ## Installation